romerojas/amazerunner/README.md

 # amazerunner
 Running app for android

-This is a simple running app with location detection and navigation.
+This is a running app with location detection and navigation.